NathanHB/NathanHB/README.md

 ### Hi there 👋

-I'm a sofwtare engineering student in Epita Paris, Specialized in Machine Learning and data science / engineering.
+I'm a software engineering student in Epita Paris, Specialized in Machine Learning and data science / engineering.
 I'm also part of the LRDE (Laboratoire de Recherche et Developemment de l'Epita.) where I focus on brain tumor segmentation using deep neural networks.

 - 🌱 currently learning MLOps and data engineering in depth.